 The work of Southeast Corgi Rescue is carried out by many, and fosters and volunteers are the backbone of all we do for these dogs.
 We’re also blessed with a wonderful board that manage things behind the scenes – like the website, and fundraising and community education to mention just a few areas.
-For the day to day running of things, however, you will most likely hear from one of the three people who call these corgis their own.
+For the day to day running of things, however, you will most likely hear from one of the four people who call these corgis their own.

 From SATCHEL and JILL:

 Helping mom with all her different roles at SECR takes two of us!
 We’re both rescues so we know the ins and outs of the business.
 Mom handles the adoption applications after they come in and is in charge of financial matters.

 It takes a lot of work to review everything, but she always does a thorough job because she wants to make sure that each corgi finds the best fit in their new home – just like we found ours!

 I’m actually a happy little guy but my eyebrows always give me a slightly concerned look.
 I share my corgi kingdom with two cats, twin boys, and the occasional foster.
 As a former rescue, I make an awesome foster brother and can help show new dogs the ropes.